James Dean: Rebel Without a Cause, Giant, and planned roles

-Giant would prove to be Dean's last film.
-At the end of the film, Dean is supposed to make a drunken speech at a banquet; this is nicknamed the 'Last Supper' because it was the last scene before his sudden death.
-Due to his desire to make the scene more realistic by actually being inebriated for the take, Dean mumbled so much that director George Stevens decided the scene had to be overdubbed by Nick Adams, who had a small role in the film because Dean had died before the film was edited.
-Dean received his second posthumous Best Actor Academy Award nomination for his role in Giant at the 29th Academy Awards in 1957 for films released in 1956.
-Having finished Giant, Dean was set to star as Rocky Graziano in a drama film, Somebody Up There Likes Me (1956), and, according to Nicholas Ray himself, he was going to do a story called Heroic Love with the director.
+Giant proved to be Dean's final film.
+Near the end of the picture, Rink delivers a drunken speech at a banquet held in his honor, a scene John Howlett described as Jett's "last supper".
+Dean attempted to make the moment more realistic by becoming inebriated before filming, resulting in dialogue that was largely unintelligible.
+During editing, director George Stevens decided the scene had to be overdubbed by Nick Adams, as Dean had died by that point.
+Adams had a small role in the film as "Chick", though the studio mistakenly credited Jack Grinnage as the actor who played the part.
+Dean received his second posthumous Academy Award nomination for Best Actor for his performance in Giant at the 29th Academy Awards in 1957, honoring films released in 1956.
+After completing Giant, Dean had been set to star as Rocky Graziano in the drama Somebody Up There Likes Me (1956), and, according to director Nicholas Ray, he was also expected to appear in a project titled Heroic Love.